-While a full picture for 2020 is yet to be established, UNHCR, the UN Refugee Agency, estimates that global forced displacement surpassed 80 million at mid-year, according to a report on trends in global forced displacement released in December 2020.
+While a full picture for 2020 is yet to be established, UNHCR, the UN Refugee Agency, estimates that global forced displacement surpassed 80 million at mid-year, according to a report on trends in global forced displacement released today in Geneva.

 “With forced displacement doubling in the last decade, the international community is failing to safeguard peace,” said Filippo Grandi, UN High Commissioner for Refugees.

 “We are now surpassing another bleak milestone that will continue to grow unless world leaders stop wars.”

 For people forced to flee, COVID-19 became an additional protection and livelihoods crisis on top of the global public health emergency.
 The virus has disrupted every aspect of human life and severely worsened existing challenges for the forcibly displaced and stateless.

 Some of the measures to curb the spread of COVID-19 made it harder for refugees to reach safety.
 At the peak of the first wave of the pandemic in April, 168 countries fully or partially closed their borders, with 90 countries making no exception for people seeking asylum.
 Since then, and with UNHCR’s support and expertise, 111 countries have found pragmatic solutions to ensure their asylum system is fully or partially operational while ensuring necessary measures are taken to curb the spread of the virus.

 Despite such measures, new asylum applications dropped by a third compared to the same period in 2019.
 Meanwhile, the underlying factors leading to conflicts globally remain unaddressed.

 Fewer durable solutions were found for the displaced in 2020 compared to the same period in previous years.
 Just 822,600 displaced people returned home, most – 635,000 – were IDPs.
 With 102,600 voluntary repatriations in the first half of the year, refugee returns dropped by 22 per cent compared to 2019.